jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually_2.rst

 what is next?
 *************************************************************************************

+You know

+* :ref:`how to make a Python test driven development environment manually`
+* :ref:`what a Python module is<what is a module?>`

-:ref:`Would you like to find out what a module is?<what is a module?>`
+:ref:`Would you like to know what causes AssertionError<what is an assertion?>`

 -----